nush16/Asset_Management_API/readme.md

 ### Assets and Manufacturers
 This is a one to many relationship.
 A asset only be manufactured by only one manufacturer while one manufacturer can manufacturer many different types of assets

+### Assets and Service Histoy
+This is a one to many relationship.
+A asset could only have the service job done for it, while there could be many service history jobs associated with that asset

 ### Users
 This is model only has access to the data in the tables and has no relationship in the ERD.
 Only with admin privliges can a user insert, update and delete data in the tables.
 A standard user can only view data in the tables